Coronary Artery Disease Diagnosis and Treatment Delivered to the Mid-Hudson Valley and northwestern Connecticut

-Health Quest and The Heart Center give you access to experienced interventional cardiologists and cardiac treatment teams and the most advanced procedures in the Mid-Hudson Valley and northwestern Connecticut.
+Health Quest and The Heart Center give you access to experienced interventional cardiologists (doctors who perform interventions on blocked arteries with stents), and noninvasive cardiologists (doctors who treat chronic coronary disease).
+These teams utilize the most advanced procedures in the Mid-Hudson Valley and northwestern Connecticut.

 Most often, coronary artery disease can be prevented by reducing risk factors (smoking, overweight, lack of physical exercise, uncontrolled diabetes, high blood cholesterol and more).
 You can work together with our cardiovascular doctors to diagnose and test your heart and vascular system and receive treatment and recommendations for the future.

 If you think you — or someone you love — might be having signs of a heart attack, don’t delay.
 Call 911 immediately!